Equity and Capacity Research

 Dr Justin Pulford

-Dr Pulford is deputy head of the Centre for Capacity Research (CCR).
+Dr Pulford is Deputy Head of the Centre for Capacity Research.
 A behavioural scientist by training, he has diverse academic interests spanning research systems strengthening, health systems strengthening, vector control and addictions.